 A bunion is a bony bump that forms on the joint at the base of your big toe.

 Bunions form when your big toe pushes against your next toe, and the misalignment causes the big toe bone to point outward and rotate.
 Because of this, the skin on the outer edge of the joint might be red and sore.

 Bunions are a progressive deformity and are oftentimes painful.
 A less common, smaller bunion (bunionette or a tailor’s bunion) can develop on the joint of your little toe.
-Wearing tight shoes can cause bunions or make them work, though bunions can also develop as a result of the shape of your foot.
+Wearing tight shoes can cause bunions or make them worse, though bunions can also develop as a result of the shape of your foot or your gait.

 What Are Bunions?

 A bunion is a bulging bump on the outside base of your big toe.

 Bunions usually develop as you age and most commonly affect women.
 The condition is termed hallux valgus in the medical field.
 When you have a bunion, you may experience swelling or soreness around the joint of your big toe and symptoms can be aggravated by poorly-fitting shoes.
 The skin over the bunion might be red and sore and the development of corns or calluses as well.

 Another type of bunion, the tailor’s bunion, is a bulging bump on the outside of your little toe.
 The same things that are experienced with a hallux valgus can also be experienced with a tailor’s bunion, just in a different area of the foot.
 Those who have both types of bunions in the same foot may experience a very difficult time finding shoes that fit and do not cause further pain.

 - A bump at the base of your big toe

 - Redness and swelling around the bump or your big toe joint